RobotnikIstobalAI2/rb_theron_sim/README.md

 roslaunch rb_theron_sim_bringup rb_theron_complete.launch
 ```

-if you want to use more than one robot specify the number using the parameter `robot_qty` or the environment varialble `ROBOT_QTY`:
+if you want to use more than one robot specify the number using the parameter `robot_qty` or the environment variable `ROBOT_QTY`:

 ```bash
 roslaunch rb_theron_sim_bringup rb_theron_complete.launch robot_qty:=5